YARMOUTH, N.S. – It’s been photographed.

 The horse has also become part of a tradition.
 Every spring a few “extras” are added to it as it is decorated by graduating students from the school of nursing in Yarmouth.
 In the past it’s been adorned with balloons, streamers, medical gloves and even lab coats.

 All-Out Property Services of Yarmouth has been hired to help reinstall the horse on top of the fountain.
-That installation is expected to happen this week.
+That installation happened Oct.
+22.

 Meanwhile, following these latest repairs to the horse Muise says one thing they are cautioning the public about is not to climb onto the horse and sit on it, which people have been known to do.